Trans-Texas Airways: Route of the Starliners

 PEANUTS FARES

-Texas International Airlines was competing head-to-head with new, low-cost carrier Southwest Airlines.
+Texas International Airlines was competing head-to-head with the new, low-cost carrier Southwest Airlines.
 Lorenzo successfully petitioned the CAB to allow TI the flexibility of offering reduced fares on major routes.
-Dubbed ‘Peanuts Fares’, Texas International made itself known in the U.S. domestic airline market with introduction of these lower rates in 1977.
+Dubbed ‘Peanuts Fares’, Texas International made itself known in the U.S. domestic airline market with the introduction of these lower rates in 1977.
 By August of that year, TI’s load factor reached 63.1%, the highest among any of the airlines that were still labeled as local service carriers.

 TEXAS AIR CORPORATION